 3. Pay now, enjoy later vouchers

-Some cities have launched schemes to support local, independent businesses in the hospitality and events and arts sectors, which remain under lockdown.
-In Manchester, the Pay It Forward scheme lets individuals pay for products or services now, which can then be delivered once businesses return to normal or near-normal operation.
+The Pay It Forward scheme lets individuals pay for products or services now, which can then be delivered at a later date.
 That includes booking meals, a room for the night or a ticket to an event with any business that has registered.

 4. Join the streaming sensation

-Many yoga teachers and vocal coaches have been taking to the likes of Zoom to continue classes by streaming them.
-Some are asking for a voluntary donation rather than a set fee, so if your income has taken a hit and things are tight, you might still be able to afford it.
-If your favourite service is not already offering it, ask them if they would consider doing so until they are able to open doors again.
+Many yoga teachers and vocal coaches have taken to the likes of Zoom to continue classes by streaming them.
+Some ask for a voluntary donation rather than a set fee, so if your income has taken a hit and things are tight, you might still be able to afford it.

 For family and friends that have birthdays coming up in the next few months – try to make sure your spend goes into the pockets of small businesses.